 To expand our exhibition area, we are also simultaneously opening the FOTO LAB, a space in which children and adults can participate and experiment.
 Visitors will be able to experience how a camera obscura—the original camera—works, pose in front of a photo mural, or put together their own exhibition using fifty reproductions from the Photographic Collection.
 These reproductions were provided by Pixum, an online photo service based in Cologne.
 This space will animate the Museum Ludwig’s Photographic Collection in a number of ways while also making it more accessible.

 The digitization of the collection in a scholarly database for researchers is another important part of the work of the museum’s Photography Collection.
-Thanks to the generous support of Pixum, the Museum Ludwig has been able to digitize 4,000 photographs from the Agfa Collection in the last two years.
-The Photographic Collection will be published sequentially, in sections, at www.kulturelles-erbe-koeln.de, making it accessible to everyone.
-The digitization will continue with the Gruber Collection, the acquisitions of the Museum Ludwig, and the Mrazkowa Collection, and will also be supported by Pixum for the next two years.
+Thanks to the constant generous support of Pixum, the Museum Ludwig has been able to digitize about 5,000 photographs from the Agfa Collection in the last four years.
+The Photographic Collection will be published sequentially, in sections, at www.museum-ludwig.kulturelles-erbe-koeln.de, making it accessible to everyone.
+At the moment, the digitization will continue with the estate of the photographer Eva Siao.

 The Museum Ludwig preserves one of Europe’s largest and most significant collections of nineteenth and twentieth-century photography.
 From the outset it was above all dedicated collectors who contributed to its diversity and quality.
 Just one year after the founding of the Museum Ludwig in 1976, for instance, the cornerstone of the present Photography Collection was laid with the purchase of works from the L. Fritz Gruber Collection.
 This nucleus was then continually expanded through further donations from the couple L. Fritz and Renate Gruber.
 Gruber fostered first-rate contacts to photographers in Germany and abroad and, as the organizer of the photokina-Bilderschauen (photokina photo exhibitions), helped to bring their work to public attention after the collapse of the National Socialist dictatorship.